enabledhq/enabledhq.github.io/_posts/2018-01-22-why-native-apps.md

-  apps, native vs hybrid apps, native vs hybrid vs web apps, difference between native and hybrid apps, why native apps are better, why native apps, react native apps, mobile developer, hybrid web apps, native hybrid app, android ios apps, ios native apps, android native apps
+  apps, native vs hybrid apps, native vs hybrid vs web apps, difference between native and hybrid apps, why native apps are better, why native apps, react native apps, mobile developer, hybrid web apps, native hybrid app, android ios apps, ios native apps, android native apps, apps vs websites
 ---
 Over the past two decades or so, people have gone from “How do I build a website?” to “How do I develop a mobile app?” or “Should I have a website or a mobile app?”